goomcoom/vuex-module-maker/readme.md

 done through their respective mutations – the value is either valid or null.

-The default value that is returned is dependent on the type set in the instruction, and can also be manually set using the `default_value` option where that value will be returned without any alterations.
+The default value that is returned is dependent on the type set in the instruction, and can also be manually set using the `default_value` option where that value will be returned without any alterations if the state value is `null`.

  The object below shows the types and their corresponding default values.
  ```javascript